Serowe: Government

-Serowe currently serves as capital of the Central District.
+Serowe currently serves as capital of the Serowe District.
 The first president Sir Seretse Khama (father of the fourth President President Lieutenant General Ian Khama) and the third president Festus Mogae of Botswana were born in Serowe.

 The Botswana Prison Service (BPS) operates the Serowe New Prison.

 Infrastructure

 Since 2000, Serowe has undergone numerous developments and continues to expand at a steady rate, despite exponential growth from neighbouring Palapye.
 The Swaneng Senior Secondary School, fondly referred to as Swaneng Hill, has been upgraded by the Botswana government through contract with a Chinese construction company.
 It now has relatively modern chemistry, physics and biology laboratories, although they lack equipment for in-depth experiments.
 As a result, student interest in the sciences has grown, with a number of students going overseas to continue their studies.
 The school's history department regularly takes students on field trips to ancient sites around the country.
 Debating is highly encouraged, and has led to a number of national championship titles.

 A major recent upgrade involved the construction of the new state-of-the-art Sekgoma Hospital, which is located 6 km to the south of the main town, replacing the old and derelict hospital of the same name.
 It now operates as the main medical centre in the district.
 The hospital was constructed at an estimated cost of P300 million and was opened to the public in late 2007, reducing a heavy burden at the Francistown Hospital, which was subject to overcrowding and unhygienic conditions.
 Adjacent to Sekgoma Memorial is the Institute of Health Sciences (IHS) Serowe Campus which provides training to health workers in various areas such as general nursing and health education.
 The Serowe IHS campus is one of the 6 campuses found at different major hospitals in Botswana.

-The Old Sekgoma Memorial Hospital has been refurbished an turned into a 24hr clinic that has sexual health and reproductive services Centre, chronic disease center, TB Clinic and District Drug hub.
+The Old Sekgoma Memorial Hospital has been refurbished and turned into a 24hr clinic that has sexual health and reproductive services Centre, chronic disease center, TB Clinic and District Drug hub.

 Another major recent development is the Serowe Stadium and surrounding sports complex.
 This project, which cost the Botswana government P30 million, was opened in mid-2003.
 It currently provides the Central District with its only major sports facility.

 The town used to be served by Serowe Airport.
 The airport location was used to build the now completed Sekgoma Memorial Hospital and the adjacent Nursing Institute.